 3. Be thankful.
 I know it’s a cliché thing to say but I really am.
 People take their health for granted and underestimate how important it is.
 We always think that we’ll stay clear of disease or injury- ‘that’ll never happen to me’.
-Obviously, I would prefer not to have diabetes but, there’s nothing I can do about it.
+Obviously, I would prefer not to have diabetes but there’s nothing I can do about it.
 You just have to get on with things.
-Being in hospitals quite often I see people in similar or other situations to mine.
-There are a lost worse people out there than me, so I seldom complain.
+Being in hospitals quite often I see people in similar (or other) situations to mine.
+There are a lot worse people out there than me, so I seldom complain.

 Q.Top 3 tips for managing diabetes?